roman-milk/roman-milk.github.io/brandi-and-kelly.md

  Safely in the car they relaxed.
 It was almost a pity no-one had seen their little pet for she would have turned heads the way she was dressed and they felt she needed to be humiliated.
 After all she and her friend had snubbed them in class before everyone, too often.

  Cindy kept Brandi hidden, stretched out on the back seat of the small compact.
 "You think you're above us don't you," Cindy told her.
-Report_Story #2